-4. ARCHAEOLOGICAL EVALUATION RESULTS
+4. TRENCHING RESULTS

-4.1 INTRODUCTION
+4.1 Introduction

-4.1.1 The brief for the evaluation (Appendix 1) stated that trenches examining a minimum area of $75m^2$ should be excavated.
-This was achieved (Fig 4) by excavating two trenches measuring 15m in length and two trenches measuring 7.5m in length, all of which measured 1.7m wide.
-The trenches were excavated down to the natural geology, which varied from boulder clay to limestone bedrock.
+4.1.1 The CCCHES brief (Appendix 1) requested that a minimum area of 50m2 should be excavated.
+This was achieved by excavating a single trench measuring 30m in length and 1.7m in width (Fig 4).
+The trench was excavated down to the natural geology.
 A list of contexts is provided in Appendix 3.
-Although a number of possible features were identified and investigated by manual excavation, only a possible posthole, 104 in Trench 1, was recorded.
+No archaeological features were identified within the trench.
 The lack of archaeological remains identified on site, meant that there were no suitable deposits to assess by palaeoenvironmental or soil micromorphological techniques.